uploadcare/file-uploader/solutions/adaptive-image/README.md

 ## Lazy loading

-[Native lazy loading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-loading) is enabled by default for all images components.
+[Native lazy loading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-loading) is enabled by default for all image components.
 You can disable it or use a custom one based on [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 Disable: